aedenj/apache-flink-starter/README.md

 ## Up & Running

-With Docker installed, we will need a few external docker networks to operate the various containers.
-Run `docker network create flink-net` and `docker network create kafka-net`.
-If you recieve an already exists message for either of these commands you're good to go.

-Now let's clone the repo and fire up our system,
+Let's first clone the repo and fire up our system,

 ```
 git clone git@github.com:aedenj/apache-flink-starter.git ~/projects/apache-flink-starter
 cd ~/projects/apache-flink-starter;./gradlew kafkaUp
 ```
 Now you have a single node Kafka cluster with various admin tools to make life a little easier.
 See the [Kafka cluster repo](https://github.com/aedenj/kafka-cluster-starter) for its operating details.

 ## Running the App